 (1) A match shall be played by two teams, each consisting of not more than eleven players, one of whom shall be the goalkeeper.

-(2) Substitutes may be used in any match played under the rules of an official competition under the jurisdiction of FIFA, Confederations or National Associations, subject to the following conditions:
+(2) Up to a maximum of three substitutes may be used in any match played in an official competition under the auspices of FIFA, the Confederations or the National Associations.